 Finding Fulfillment in Helping Other Veterans

-Through his hard work and his impressive skill set, Mario earned two promotions within the first year of his hire, moving on to General Maintenance Worker and Carpenter.
-He now serves on the Carpentry Department Employee Advisory Committee.
+Through his hard work and his impressive skill set, Mario earned two promotions within the first year of his hire.
+He quickly moved on to General Maintenance Worker and Carpenter.
+Now he serves on the Carpentry Department Employee Advisory Committee.

 “Working on the familiar environment of a military base was beneficial in helping me connect with my new career,” said Mario.
 “My favorite moment was working in the ‘You Do It’ shop, where I helped military service members complete woodcraft projects.
 I saw it as an opportunity to help fellow veterans keep their minds away from psychological stressors.
 It is a wonderful feeling to help them feel welcome at work.”

 Mario now contributes to PRIDE’s inclusive and supportive environment by training and mentoring new employees, including many with disabilities.
-To communicate better with his colleagues that are Deaf and/or hard-of-hearing, Mario participated in an after-work American Sign Language class offered by PRIDE’s Job Coaches/ASL (American Sign Language) Instructors.
+Mario desired to communicate better with his colleagues that are Deaf and/or hard-of-hearing.
+To that end, Mario participated in an after-work American Sign Language (ASL) class offered by PRIDE’s Job Coaches.

 “Not only does my job give me the opportunity to feel productive, but also to raise morale for service members,” said Mario.
-“Joining the military is not an easy lifestyle; it can often feel lonely and difficult, especially when you are away from home and missing your family.”
-To give back even further, Mario often hosts service members during the holidays and actively volunteers in his church.
+“Joining the military is not an easy lifestyle; it can often feel lonely and difficult, especially when you are away from home and missing your family. ” Mario also gives back beyond his job, hosting service members during the holidays and actively volunteering in his church.